digital-futures-academy/taster-tic-tac-toe/README.md

 JavaScript is the beating heart of any interactive web page.
 In this activity we will implement some JavaScript code to make the game play.

-You will have 20 minutes to complete this with your pair partner.
+We recommend around 20-25 minutes to complete this activity.
 You may continue from the previous CodePen window.

 If you did not complete or get to the solution for Activity 2, please use: [https://codepen.io/edwright75/pen/ExoMRrG](https://codepen.io/edwright75/pen/ExoMRrG).